 These keto peanut butter balls are one of those low carb recipes I have to hide from myself… because they’re SO.INCREDIBLY.GOOOD!

 Some call them buckeyes, others call them energy bites.
 I call them perfection.

-The great news about this low carb candy is that it comes together in under 20 minutes of prep!
+The great news about this keto candy is that it comes together in under 20 minutes of prep!
 And stores beautifully in the freezer, so you always have delicious low carb desserts that are sure to curb your cravings.

 Trust me, you’ll savor every one of these creamy chocolate and low carb peanut butter bites.
 Let’s start!